hoodiecrow/thtcl/README.md

 | [definition](http://www.schemers.org/Documents/Standards/R5RS/HTML/r5rs-Z-H-8.html#%_sec_5.2) | __define__ _symbol_ _expression_ | A definition binds the _symbol_ to the value of the _expression_.
 A definition does not evaluate to anything.
 Example: (define r 10) ⇒ |
 | [procedure call](http://www.schemers.org/Documents/Standards/R5RS/HTML/r5rs-Z-H-7.html#%_sec_4.1.3) | _proc_ _expression_... | If _proc_ is anything other than __begin__, __if__, or __define__, it is treated as a procedure.
 Evaluate _proc_ and all the _args_, and then the procedure is applied to the list of _arg_ values.
 Example: (sqrt (+ 4 12)) ⇒ 4.0 |

+To evaluate an expression, the evaluator first needs to classify the expression.
+It can be an atomic (indivisible) expression or a list expression.
+An atomic expression is either a symbol, meaning the expression should be evaluated as a variable reference, or a number, meaning the expression should be evaluated as a constant literal.

+If it is a list expression, the evaluator needs to examine the first element in it.
+If it is a keyword like __begin__ or __if__, the expression should be evaluated as a _special form_ like sequence or conditional.
+If it isn't a keyword, it's an operator and the expression should be evaluated like a procedure call.

 ```
 proc evaluate {exp {env ::standard_env}} {